-Ms. Kaye has achieved numerous outstanding results, including many favorable settlements in cases involving consumer warranty disputes.
-She obtained a jury verdict in a consumer warranty case in which she served as lead trial counsel.
+Ms. Kaye is a skilled negotiator and has achieved numerous favorable results for her clients.
+She also obtained a jury verdict in a consumer warranty case in which she served as lead trial counsel.
 Additionally, she assisted in briefing a matter before the Ninth Circuit Court of Appeal and negotiating a favorable outcome for her client.

 Ms. Kaye earned her B.S. in 2009 from The University of Georgia and her J.D. in 2016 from University of San Diego School of Law, where she worked as a law clerk for the U.S. Attorney’s Office.
-Ms. Kaye also worked pro bono at Casa Cornelia Law Center, where she received an award for her contributions.
 Ms. Kaye is licensed to practice law in California state and district courts and is a member of San Diego Defense Lawyers.
+Ms. Kaye also volunteers on a pro bono basis with San Diego Volunteer Lawyers Program, where she represents victims of domestic violence in their restraining order proceedings.

 In her free time, Ms. Kaye enjoys traveling and spending time with her husband and five-pound Pomeranian puppy.
 She also enjoys yoga and running, and hopes to run her first half-marathon soon.